Injured Warriors guard Stephen Curry set to return to 5-on-5 scrimmaging in the coming days

-He is scheduled to be evaluated again next week.
-Golden State had initially hoped he would return right after the All-Star break, and Curry sat out the All-Star Game this year.
+He’s scheduled to be evaluated again next week.
+Golden State initially hoped he would return right after the All-Star break, and Curry sat out the All-Star Game this year.
 Curry, leading the Warriors with 27.2 points per game, last played Jan.
 30 against Detroit.

+“The whole idea is (when) he’s healthy he’s going to play,” Warriors coach Steve Kerr said.
+“If he’s not healthy or if there is a risk at all, he won’t play.
+He clearly gives us a dramatically better chance to win a game if he’s on the floor.
+We’re hoping he comes back, but we’re not going to take any chances.”

 The Warriors continue to be plagued by injuries, losing guard Moses Moody for the season on Monday in Dallas, and he underwent surgery Friday for a torn patellar tendon in his left knee.